nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-2/index.md

   // NEW BOILERPLATE UNLOCKED
   Binding
     .Handle((in AppLogic.Output.StartNewGame output) =>
       GD.Print("TODO start game"))
     .Handle((in AppLogic.Output.QuitApp output) =>
       GetTree().Quit());
 }
 ```

 When running the game through the editor, we can now quit the game.
 This proves our state machine is working!

+## More transitions and states

-We can also get stuck in the `InGame` state, since the New Game button brings transitions us there.
+However, we can also get stuck in the `InGame` state, since the New Game button transitions us there.
 We have no way of getting out of there!

 To showcase the ease-of-control that LogicBlocks gives us.
 The plan is:

-* Allow for pressing Escape to return to the main menu.
+- Allow for pressing Escape to return to the main menu.
-*
+-